EMERGING PLAYWRIGHTS’ UNIT

 Kelsey Kanatan Wavey

-Kelsey (she/they) is a member of Tataskweyak Cree Nation and was born and raised in an urban NDN on Treaty 1 Territory, in what is currently called Winnipeg, Manitoba.
+Kelsey (they/them) is a member of Tataskweyak Cree Nation and was born and raised in an urban NDN on Treaty 1 Territory, in what is currently called Winnipeg, Manitoba.
 She has ancestral ties from her matriarchal side to German and Norwegian genealogy and is Swampy Cree from her Patriarchal side.
 Kelsey has been a creator since she could walk and talk.
 She followed her gifts to Vancouver in 2016, where she graduated from Studio 58 in 2019.
 She has since expanded her creative discipline from acting to include writing for stage and screen, costume design, puppetry, and directing.
 Some of her recent acting work includes Women of the Fur Trade (Royal Manitoba Theatre Centre), Skyborn: a Land Reclamation Odyssey (Savage Society), and The Unnatural and Accidental Women (National Arts Center).
 Some of her recent writing work includes ōpimātis (Shift Festival) and the Vignettes of an Utterly Colonial Lyfe process discussion at the Weesageechak Festival in 2020.